kirsle/follow-sync/README.md

 password (non-echoed output), collect your friend lists and compare them, and print out a summary.

-At this point you can open the `follower-lists.csv` in your favorite spreadsheet program if you want to inspect the Following and Follower lists.
+At this point you can open the `follower-lists-$USERNAME.csv` in your favorite spreadsheet program if you want to inspect the Following and Follower lists.

 The program will prompt for final verification before it goes ahead and begins